menthays/learning-nodejs/README.md

 Thanks for [NodeSchool](https://nodeschool.io/#workshopper-list) providing kinds of related resources.
 At this phase, I plan to get more info about base feature of NodeJs such as async I/O, http, stream and others.
 ### learnyounode
 First, install [learnyounode](https://github.com/workshopper/learnyounode) and finish it.
 Just come familiar with some basic concepts of NodeJs during some easy exercise.
 I wrote my answer under '/learnyoucode'.
+### stream-adventure
+Then come to [stream-adventure](https://www.github.com/substack/stream-adventure) to learn more about stream in Node.